Essential Templates to Boss Your 2023 Marketing Planning

 One Page Marketing Plan

 If you’ve never created a marketing plan before and are looking for somewhere to start, or you’re experienced but want to find ways to make your marketing planning more efficient and effective, then this template is for you!
-The One Page Marketing Plan allows you to rationalize your thinking, focus your ideas, and then move to action by giving you a flexible framework to hone and improve your plans as you execute and gather feedback.
+The One Page Marketing Plan allows you to rationalise your thinking, focus your ideas, and then move to action by giving you a flexible framework to hone and improve your plans as you execute and gather feedback.
 Having to get everything onto only one page means you have to be really disciplined in what you include - and what you don’t - making for a more refined and robust marketing plan.

 The framework is comprised of three key sections: